Indiana University Purdue University Indianpolis - IUPUI

 Demonstrates a high level of accuracy, even under pressure

-Ability to read and interpret large-format schematics, blueprints and drawings.
+Ability to read and interpret drawings, blueprints and/or schematics.

 Working Conditions / Demands